-The Office of Environment and Heritage is leading the implementation of a program for land and soil condition called Monitoring, Evaluation and Reporting (MER).
+Department of Planning, Industry and Environment (former Office of Environment and Heritage) is leading the implementation of a program for land and soil condition called Monitoring, Evaluation and Reporting (MER).
 This program began in 2008 and has established a baseline for soil condition and land capability at 850 paired sites across NSW.
 This represents the largest data set of its kind in Australia.

 To measure progress towards achieving these targets a Monitoring, Evaluation and Reporting (MER) program was developed in 2008.
 This program established a baseline for soil condition and land capability at 850 paired sites across NSW.
 This represents the largest data set of its kind in Australia.
-The Office of Environment and Heritage is leading the implementation of this program.
+Department of Planning, Industry and Environment is leading the implementation of this program.